Orienteering Beginner's Clinic

 The Beginning Orienteering training is open to participants of all ages and at all levels of skill and fitness.
 Our goal is to teach some of the basic navigation concepts that you can then use to participate in a future orienteering event.
 If you're looking for a fun new and different way to enjoy the outdoors, please consider signing up for our class.

 Students will walk up to four kilometers, with day packs, learning and practicing land navigation techniques used for orienteering.
 The field training covers compass use, interpreting topographical maps, and several methods of getting from point to point using only a map and compass.

 It is best if students can provide their own compass.
-The suggested model is a Silva Ranger 15 CL 360-degree compass.
+The suggested model is a Silva Ranger 2.0 compass.
 This model has a baseplate, a mirrored lid with a site, and a mechanical declination scale adjustment.
-Other compass models are also acceptable.
+Other compass models are also acceptable, such as the Suunto A-30 or the Silva Explorer Pro.
 We will provide compasses for those who do not have their own.

 The cost for the Beginning Orienteering is either free or $5 to help cover the permit fee cost.
 We will provide participants with a) a topographical map of the class area, b) course materials, and c) several hours of orienteering instruction.
 We know you will be so excited about what you learn that you'll join us for one of our many orienteering events. (see gphxo.org)

 |Whistle||For any field training, participants are required to carry a whistle.
 Since orienteering involves navigating off-trail, participants can sometimes travel to areas that are rarely visited by other users of the area.
 The whistle is a safety precaution which allows orienteering participants to signal their presence to others in case of an emergency.|

 |Compass||We prefer participants to bring their own compass.
 This will allow them to learn techniques during the training, then practice the techniques further at home.
 We will provide compasses to those who are not able to bring their own.|